dbacked/agent/docs/guide/security.md

 ## What's sent to DBacked servers?

 If you are using DBacked Free, you'll be asked for your email for email alerts.
 This requires a monitoring of your backups on our servers.
 To do so, a unique random identifier will be created for your database and will be sent, with the email address provided, on our servers everytime a backup is completed.
 Nothing in your database will be sent.
-The DBacked version will also be sent, this will allow me to build feature to send you an alert when you should update your DBacked binary.
+The DBacked version will also be sent, this will allow me to send you an alert when a new version of DBacked will be released.

 DBacked will also ask you if you want to send anonymous analytics.
 This is used to get a better view on how DBacked is used and which improvements I should prioritize.
 Some informations will be sent everytime a backup finishes:
 - The database used (PostgreSQL, MySQL or MongoDB)